nodejs/node/COLLABORATOR_GUIDE.md

 Collaborators, a pull request may be landed given appropriate review.
 Where there is discussion amongst Collaborators, consensus should be sought if possible.
-The lack of consensus may indicate the need to elevate discussion to the CTC for resolution (see below).
+The lack of consensus may indicate the need to elevate discussion to the TSC for resolution (see below).

-Breaking changes (that is, pull requests that require an increase in the major version number, known as `semver-major` changes) must be elevated for review by the CTC.
-This does not necessarily mean that the PR must be put onto the CTC meeting agenda.
-If multiple CTC members approve (`LGTM`) the PR and no Collaborators oppose the PR, it can be landed.
-Where there is disagreement among CTC members or objections from one or more Collaborators, `semver-major` pull requests should be put on the CTC meeting agenda.
+Breaking changes (that is, pull requests that require an increase in the major version number, known as `semver-major` changes) must be elevated for review by the TSC.
+This does not necessarily mean that the PR must be put onto the TSC meeting agenda.
+If multiple TSC members approve (`LGTM`) the PR and no Collaborators oppose the PR, it can be landed.
+Where there is disagreement among TSC members or objections from one or more Collaborators, `semver-major` pull requests should be put on the TSC meeting agenda.

 All bugfixes require a test case which demonstrates the defect.
 The test should *fail* before the change, and *pass* after the change.